NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 ##### Inference performance: NVIDIA DGX A100 (1x A100 40GB)

-Our results were obtained by running `scripts/run_squad.sh` in the pytorch:20.06-py3 NGC container on NVIDIA DGX-1 with (1x A100 40G) GPUs.
+Our results were obtained by running `scripts/run_squad.sh` in the pytorch:20.06-py3 NGC container on NVIDIA DGX A100 with (1x A100 40G) GPUs.

 ###### Fine-tuning inference on NVIDIA DGX A100 (1x A100 40GB)